Carbon Border Adjustment Mechanism (CBAM) - EU Imports

 • The carbon price due in a country of origin for the embedded emissions in the imported goods, taking into account any rebate or other form of compensation available.

-A CBAM report is submitted using the CBAM Transitional Registry which will be deployed for the use of Economic Operators in the EU as from the 1st of October 2023.
+A CBAM report is submitted using the CBAM Transitional Registry which will be deployed for the use of Economic Operators in the EU from the October 1st, 2023.

 Where the customs broker has acted in the capacity of an Indirect Representative and the importer is not established within the EU, then it is the broker who will be obliged to make the CBAM filing, which would not be the case under Direct Representation or in the case of the importer being established in the Union.

-Importers and declarants will not be required to be authorised from the start of the transitional period to import goods that are in scope of this legislation.
+From the start of the transitional period, importers and declarants will not be required to be authorized in order to import goods that are in scope of this legislation.

-Once the transitional period is over on January 1st 2026 and the CBAM enters the definitive period, the importer or representative would be required to purchase CBAM certificates that are sold by Member Union States through a centralised platform, following registration to CBAM.
-The certificates will be priced according to the weekly average auction price of the EU ETS (Emissions Trading System) allowances, which is expressed in Euros per tonne of CO2 equivalents emitted.
+Once the transitional period is over on January 1st, 2026, and the CBAM enters the definitive period, the importer or representative would be required to purchase CBAM certificates that are sold by Member Union States through a centralized platform, following registration to CBAM.
+The certificates will be priced according to the weekly average auction price of the EU ETS (Emissions Trading System) allowances, which is expressed in Euros per ton of CO2 equivalents emitted.

-Offsets are possible where the originating country has a similar approach to applying levies against emissions, this would be accounts for in the form of a rebate.
+Offsets are possible where the originating country has a similar approach to applying levies against emissions.
+In which case, this would be accounted for in the form of a rebate.

 Which commodities are in scope and what is to be reported?